CDCgov/prime-reportstream/prime-router/docs/schema_documentation/dcipher-dcipher-monkeypox.md

 **Documentation**:

 Unique identifier of the facility that sends the message.
+Note DCIPHER needs OID here.

 ---